Transportation : Bus Rider's Handbook

 Stay in your Seat: Stay seated until the bus comes to a full stop.
 Then, get off of the bus as promptly as possible.

-Cross at Least 10 Steps in Front of the Bus: Make sure you are at least 10 feet from the bus and you can see the bus driver's face.
+Cross at Least 10 Feet in Front of the Bus: Make sure you are at least 10 feet from the bus and you can see the bus driver's face.
 Never walk behind the bus or close to the wheels.

 Wait Until the Bus Driver Signals You Across: Then, double-check for traffic both ways yourself before crossing.